atposadas/Amazon-Fake-Review-Detector/README.md

 # Amazon-Fake-Review-Detector

-One of the submissiosn for the 2023 Data Hack at UT Austin.
+A submission for the 2023 Data Hack at UT Austin.

 An algorithm that attempts to distinguish fake reviews (be it AI or human generated) in Amazon products using the following features: